Just looking for one thing here to make sure I got it all right.

 And the Israelis weren't ready this time.

-I do not know when, but we're gonna get hit big with these idiot federal judges trying to become commanders in chief.
+I do not know when, but we're going to get hit big with these idiot federal judges trying to become commanders-in-chief.

-This is a woman who also attempted to steal the Michigan uh law school affirmative rights case from the judge to whom it had been assigned because she suspected he was uh had some problems with affirmative action, a Carter appointee.
+This is a woman who also attempted to steal the Michigan law school affirmative rights case from the judge to whom it had been assigned because she suspected he had some problems with affirmative action, a Carter appointee.

-So we've got the Democratic Party, the liberal wing of the Democratic Party coming up with the Al Qaeda bit of Bill of Rights, trying to stop any effort on our part to learn When a next attack might be.
+So we've got the Democratic Party, the liberal wing of the Democratic Party coming up with the Al-Qaeda Bill of Rights, trying to stop any effort on our part to learn when a next attack might be.

-We can't do anything with prisoners at Club Gitmore Abu Grab.
+We can't do anything with prisoners at Club Gitmore, Abu Ghrab.

 We're beating ourselves up.